Skip to content

 Datasets are organized in a table and by default are sorted by the date created.
 You can change the sorting and add/remove columns using the three dots in the table header table icon, and also group or filter the datasets using the sidebar on the right side of the page.

-When filtering the data, you can search the text of a dataset's name, description, and any tags; add a date range; or select from available options for the dataset's the user who created it, its type, status, and/or its tags.
+When filtering the data, you can search the text of a dataset's name, description, type, and any tags; add a date range; or select from available options for the dataset's the user who created it, including its type, status, and tags.

 Dataset Status